pchemguy/spec-kit/templates/feature-decomposition.md

 - suggest splits or refinements where needed;
 - ask targeted clarification questions when decomposition is uncertain;
 - run every feature decomposition session from scratch;
-- ignore any prior similar analyses, which might be available from global or project context.
+- ignore any prior similar analyses available from global or project context.

 You MUST NOT:

 - finalize the roadmap prematurely;
 - assume unclear requirements without validation;
 - group multiple capabilities into a single feature without justification;
-- take advantage in this session of any prior similar analyses, which might be available from global or project context.
+- take advantage in this session of any prior similar analyses.

 ---